 More houses designed by Gaudí

-(1883 - 1889) Casa Vicens was Gaudi's first important design and is also on the UNESCO World Heritage List.
-The colourful building is located in the Gràcia district and was built by tile manufacturer Manuel Vicens i Montaner.
-The building is a mix of Spanish and mudejar style and clad with ceramic tiles.
-Casa Vicens recently opened to visitors.
-Daily opened 10am - 10pm.
+(1883 - 1889) Casa Vicens was Antoni Gaudi's first important design in Barcelona and is also on the UNESCO World Heritage List.
+The colourful house is located in the Gràcia district and was built in order by tile manufacturer Manuel Vicens i Montaner.
+The Casa Vicens is a mix of Spanish and mudejar style and clad with ceramic tiles.
+Casa Vicens is daily opened, 10am - 10pm.

 Video: La Pedrera of Gaudí